This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Place the bowl into the base of the slow cooker and cook on High until the pork is tender and falls apart easily, 6Â to 8Â hours.

-- Carefully remove the pork to a cutting board and, using a pair of forks, shred the meat.
-Remove and discard any excess marinade or fat.
+- Carefully remove the pork to a large container and, using a pair of forks, shred the meat.
+Remove any bones or other inedible bits.
+Add cooking liquid from the bowl for extra moisture or to make a sauce.

-- Enjoy alone or with your favorite sauce.
+- Enjoy alone or with your favorite BBQ sauce.
+Great for tacos and sandwiches, too!